BassemGhorbel/resume/README.md

 # Hi, I'm Bassem Ghorbel 👋

-I'm a PhD student in **Computer Science at Colorado State University**, working on **formal methods, verification, and cyber-physical systems**.
+I'm a PhD researcher in **Computer Science at Colorado State University**, working on **formal methods, verification, and cyber-physical systems**.

 My research focuses on developing efficient techniques for specifying, monitoring, and verifying the behavior of complex systems using **temporal logic**, with a particular focus on **Metric Temporal Logic (MTL), Signal Temporal Logic (STL), and STL***.